Indigenous Faculty

 Dr Bronwen Tate

-Assistant Professor of Teaching and Undergraduate Chair, School of Creative Writing
+Assistant Professor of Teaching & Undergraduate Chair, School of Creative Writing

 Bronwen Tate is the author of the poetry collection The Silk the Moths Ignore, National Winner of the Hillary Gravendyk Prize.
 A citizen of the Chickasaw Nation, Bronwen earned an MFA in Literary Arts from Brown University and a Ph.D. in Comparative Literature from Stanford University.
 Bronwen is currently Undergraduate Chair in the School of Creative Writing at UBC, where she offers courses in poetry, creative nonfiction, literary translation, and the teaching of creative writing.
 In collaboration with UBC colleague John Vigna, Bronwen is co-writing a creative writing pedagogy book under contract with Bloomsbury Academic.